JetBrains/kotlin-web-site/pages/docs/reference/scope-functions.md

 </div>

-This how the same function looks without the standard library functions:
+This is how the same function looks without the standard library functions:

 <div class="sample" markdown="1" theme="idea">